 List All the Things You’re Passionate About

-List all the things you really love, whether they are simple or complex, big, or small.
+List all the things you love, whether simple or complex or big or small.
 This list can be a source of inspiration for you for your writing projects.

 Look Back to Your Experiences

 It is possible to use your personal experiences to inspire you.
 Take a moment to think about the different situations that you have experienced.
 Write about how you felt in those moments and how they affected you.

 When you think about your life, write all the thoughts, images, and words that come to mind, and you’ll be surprised at how much you can get out of your memories.